Finding Materialized Models for Model Reuse: Experiments

-{ For \textbf{Case 2}, we first randomly generate 200 different sub-datasets from FashionMNIST.
+For \textbf{Case 2}, we first randomly generate 200 different sub-datasets from FashionMNIST.
 The number of classes in each sub-dataset ranges from 2 to 5.
-In the training step, 200 models of LeNet-like CNN are trained on the 200 sub-datasets, respectively.
+To construct the candidate set, 200 models of LeNet-like CNN are trained on the 200 sub-datasets, respectively.
 1-99\% data of each sub-dataset is randomly used for training, and we set the batch size to 64 and training epochs to 20.
-The above 200 trained models together constitute the candidate set.
-We take a subset of CIFAR-10 with four classes as the target dataset.
-In the retraining step, we use Adam~\cite{DBLP:journals/corr/KingmaB14}, and set the base learning rate to $3 \times 10^{-4}$ and the batch size to 64.
+We take a subset of CIFAR-10 with four classes as the target dataset. {Thus, the data quantity of the target dataset in Case 2 is 24,000, and the number of classes in the target dataset is 4.} To get the ground truth accuracy, we retrain each materialized model using Adam, and set the base learning rate to $3 \times 10^{-4}$ and the batch size to 64.
 Besides, we use Cross-entropy as the loss function.
-Like Case 1, we also use early stopping.}
+Like Case 1, we also use early stopping.

-{ For \textbf{Case 3}, in the training step, 50 source models of RNN with 128 hidden size and LSTM units~\cite{hochreiter1997long} are trained on IMDB, respectively.
-1-99\% data of IMDB is randomly used for training, and we set the batch size to 64 and the number of training epochs to 20.
-We use the GloVe.6B.100d~\cite{DBLP:conf/emnlp/PenningtonSM14} vectors as the pre-trained word embeddings.
-The above 50 source models constitute the candidate set.
-In the retraining step, we use Adam, and set the base learning rate to $3 \times 10^{-4}$ and the batch size to 128.
-The early stopping is also used.}
+For \textbf{Case 3}, 50 materialized models of RNN with 128 hidden size and LSTM units are trained on IMDB respectively to construct the candidate set.
+1-99\% data of IMDB is randomly used for training.
+We set the batch size to 64 and the number of training epochs to 20.
+We use the GloVe.6B.100d vectors as the pre-trained word embeddings.
+We take RCV1 with 55 classes as the target dataset. {Thus, the data quantity of the target dataset in Case 3 is 15,564, and the number of classes in the target dataset is 55.} To get the ground truth accuracy, we use Adam for retraining, and set the base learning rate to $3 \times 10^{-4}$ and the batch size to 128.
+The early stopping is also used.

-{ For \textbf{Case 4}, we firstly generate 50 VGG-11~\cite{DBLP:journals/corr/SimonyanZ14a} network models on the subsets of the CIFAR-10 dataset, where the number of classes in each sub-dataset changes from 2 to 10, and 50-90\% data of each sub-dataset is randomly used for training.
-The 50 trained source models constitute the candidate set.
-We take House Price dataset as the target dataset.
-In the retraining step, we use Adam, and set the base learning rate to 0.001 and the batch size to 32.
-We take mean absolute percentage error~\cite{de2016mean} as the loss function and use the early stopping.
-In addition, we discretize the continuous labels into 10 discrete labels with the same number of samples.}
+For \textbf{Case 4}, we firstly generate 50 VGG-11~\cite{DBLP:journals/corr/SimonyanZ14a} network models on the subsets of the CIFAR-10 dataset to construct the candidate set, where the number of classes in each sub-dataset changes from 2 to 10, and 50-90\% data of each sub-dataset is randomly used for training.
+The 50 trained materialized models constitute the candidate set.
+We take House Price dataset as the target dataset. {Thus, the data quantity of the target dataset in Case 4 is 2,140.} To get the ground truth loss, we also use Adam, and set the base learning rate to 0.001 and the batch size to 32.
+We take mean absolute percentage error as the loss function, and use the early stopping.
+In addition, we discretize the continuous labels into 10 discrete labels with the same number of samples.